jinoantony/gatsby-blog/src/pages/js/2022-09-10-bun-js-a-new-js-runtime/index.md

 description: "New frameworks and libraries are not a new thing in the Javascript ecosystem.
 So what makes Bun different from other libraries/framework?
 Let's find out."
 ---

 New frameworks and libraries are not a new thing in the Javascript ecosystem.
-Infact new JS libraries are released almost every week!
-So what makes Bun different from other libraries/framework?
+In fact, new JS libraries are released almost every week!
+So what makes Bun different from other libraries/frameworks?
 Let's find out.

-# What is BunJs?
+## What is BunJs?

 [Bun](https://bun.sh) is a "fast all-in-one javascript runtime".
 It is similar to Node or Deno.
 It was created by [Jarred Sumner](https://twitter.com/jarredsumner).
 Bun started out as a javascript webserver and later evolved into being a complete rewrite of the javascript ecosystem.